open/close all folders

 - Meanwhile the Asgard, while unable to wipe out the Goa'uld due to their Forever War with the Replicators, place a couple dozen planets in the Milky Way under military protection, and soon ally with the Tau'ri and gradually introduce their technology to them.
-Also, unlike the Ancients, they always cleaned up their own mess, or made sure not cause a mess in the first place.
-The Ancients are responsible for creating two races (well, one of them are machines) that pose a galactic threat, left their technology lying around just about everywhere waiting to be used (or abused) by anyone who could.
+Also, unlike the Ancients, they always cleaned up their own mess, or made sure not to cause a mess in the first place.
+The Ancients are responsible for creating two races (well, one of them are machines) that pose a galactic threat, and left their technology lying around just about everywhere waiting to be used (or abused) by anyone who could.
 The Asgard were very cautious in giving out their technology, but not because of arrogance about not sharing with primitive people, like the Tollans were, but out of genuine caution for the safety of both parties involved.
-Despite this they provided Earth with their extremely powerful shielding technology and eventually shared all their knowledge with them...
-Before committing mass-suicide to make sure their left-over technology would not fall into the wrong hands.
+Despite this they provided Earth with their extremely powerful shielding technology and eventually shared all their knowledge with them... before committing mass-suicide to make sure their left-over technology would not fall into the wrong hands.

 - The Jjaro of Pathways into Darkness and Marathon.
 After the Jjaro's disappearance, they either returned from hiding to help, or left an automated system to help the player defeat an Eldritch Abomination and save the universe.

 - The Forerunners from Halo.
 Yes, they did use the titular superweapons to destroy all life in the galaxy in order to stop the Flood, but they really did try everything else first (getting to the point where obliterating Flood-infested worlds from orbit was a first resort, and their tactics got progressively more destructive from there); the Flood was just too much for them.
 After they fired the Halo Array, they even repopulated the galaxy with all the lifeforms they had indexed so that the galaxy wouldn't be devoid of sentient life.
 They also left AI custodians, technological relics, and warnings (particularly about the Halos and the Flood) for their successors—it's just that said AIs tended to go nuts, while the Covenant gladly gathered the relics but ignored the warnings.